slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 "Remove the placeholders [ ]"
 "Rewrite the event as a narrative, not a list"

-A snippet of the document is below:
+A snippet of the report is below:

 >On November 10, 2023, Mr. John Doe, a 65-year-old male with a medical history of hypertension and atrial fibrillation, was brought to our attention at ABC Medical Center.
 The patient had been prescribed warfarin (5 mg daily) for his atrial fibrillation.